Project 3 - Calculator Language Interpreter

 Add a comment for yourself that the main loop should follow that greeting.
 We’ll come back and fill in that main loop in the next task.

-Add code that prints the following farewell message:
+Add code that prints only the following farewell message:

 Goodbye!